Travel Survival Tips for Korea: Navigating Korean Culture

 5. Where to Go Potty?

-Public restrooms are easier and more omnipresent than trash cans.
+Public restrooms are easier to find and more omnipresent than trash cans.
 You’ll find them in subways, train stations, shopping malls, parks, coffee houses, a lot of places.
 However, always take your tissues with you, as they might not have toilet paper.